Fleid/fleid.github.io/_posts/2020-05-28-adf-devops.md

 - a credentials manager (but let's use [Key Vault](https://docs.microsoft.com/en-us/azure/data-factory/store-credentials-in-key-vault) instead)
 - a web IDE with debugging capabilities: the [ADF UI](https://docs.microsoft.com/en-us/azure/data-factory/quickstart-create-data-factory-portal)

-If all that empower single developers to get highly productive quickly, it makes things somewhat confusing when trying to standardize operations for larger teams, and setup proper CI/CD release pipelines.
+If all these functionalities empower single developers to get highly productive quickly, it makes things somewhat confusing when trying to standardize operations for larger teams.

 Here we won't talk about moving data round, but rather planning an enterprise deployment of Azure Data Factory.